 - 0% tax rate on all cryptocurrencies and other crypto assets

-These benefits are available to any Act 60 Individual Resident Investor decree holder who fulfills the requirements for bona fide residency in Puerto Rico.
+These benefits are available to any Act 60 Individual Resident Investor decree holder who fulfills the requirements for bona fide residency in Puerto Rico, pay the applicable filing fees, meets the minimum annual charitable donations (currently $10 annual to approved PR registered non-profit), and lives on the island at least 3 years.
 If you’re truly committed to relocating your life to Puerto Rico, passing the bona fide residency tests should be a breeze.

 How to Establish Bona Fide Residency in Puerto Rico